dotnet/AspNetCore.Docs/aspnet/fundamentals/dependency-injection.rst

 Replacing the default services container
 ----------------------------------------

 The built-in services container is mean to serve the basic needs of the framework and most consumer applications built on it.
 However, developers who wish to replace the built-in container with their preferred container can easily do so.
 The ``ConfigureServices`` method typically returns ``void``, but if its signature is changed to return ``IServiceProvider``, a different container can be configured and returned.
 There are `many IOC containers available for .NET <https://github.com/danielpalme/IocPerformance/blob/master/README.md>`_.
-This article will attempt to add links to DNX implementations of containers as they become available.
 In this example, the `Autofac <http://autofac.org/>`_ package is used.

 First, add the appropriate container package(s) to the dependencies property in project.json: